ILIAS-eLearning/ILIAS/src/Refinery/README.md

 ##### to

-The `to` group consists of combined validations and transformations for primitive data types that establish a baseline for further constraints and more complex transformations.
+The `to` group consists of combined validations and transformations for native data types that establish a baseline for further constraints and more complex transformations.

 A concrete implementation for the `Refinery\To\Group` interface